Josh Rosen: Arizona Cardinals

 Considered by many to be the "most NFL-ready" quarterback prospect in the draft, Rosen was selected by the Arizona Cardinals in the first round with the 10th overall pick of the 2018 NFL draft.
 They traded a first-, third-, and fifth-round pick in order to move up five spots to select him.
 Rosen was the fourth of five quarterbacks chosen in the first round that year.
 In a press conference following the draft, he referred to the selections made before him as "nine mistakes".

 On May 10, 2018, Rosen signed a four-year deal worth $17.84 million with an $11 million signing bonus.
 During training camp, Rosen won the backup position over Mike Glennon.
 He made his first regular season appearance in Week 3, replacing starter Sam Bradford with 4:31 remaining against the Chicago Bears and the Cardinals trailing 16–14.
-Arizona lost the game to fall to 0–3, while Rosen completed four of seven for 36 yards and an interception.
+Arizona lost the game to fall to 0–3, while Rosen completed four of seven passes for 36 yards and an interception.
 Entering the game, the Cardinals had scored just six points and ranked last in a number of offensive categories, but jumped out to a 14–0 first quarter lead before six scoreless possessions prompted Arizona coach Steve Wilks to switch to Rosen.

 On September 24, the Cardinals named Rosen the starting quarterback for Week 4.
 In his first career start, Rosen passed for 180 yards and a touchdown during the 20–17 loss to the Seattle Seahawks.
 He helped the Cardinals earn their first win the following week against the San Francisco 49ers, when he completed 10 of 25 passes for 170 yards, including a 75-yard touchdown pass to fellow rookie receiver Christian Kirk.
 Two weeks later, Rosen had two of his three interceptions returned for touchdowns, lost two fumbles, and was sacked six times in a 45–10 loss to the Denver Broncos on Thursday Night Football.
 Still ranked among the worst offenses in the league, Arizona fired offensive coordinator Mike McCoy and replaced him with their quarterback coach, Byron Leftwich.